inigmatus/GAP/README.txt

 (This contract pack requires Contract Configurator.
 Get it installed from CKAN today for your KSP.)

-GAP is fully stock compatible, however to enhance your experience, we recommend the following mods:
+GAP is fully stock compatible, however to enhance your experience, we recommend the Making History DLC to take advantage of additional flight destinations.

+Regardless if pure stock or DLC, we recommend following mods:
 1. Take Command (on CKAN) - spawn Kerbals in Command Seats
 2. Kerbal Aircraft eXpansion Continued (KAX Continued) - stock-alike propellers and engines.
+3. Airplane Plus - props, jets, wings, cabins, cockpits, and more.